Sujal196/Global-Energy-Data-Analysis-Dashboard/README.md

 ## Data Preparation

-- Step 1 : Imported global energy datasets into **Power BI Desktop**.
+- Step 1 : Imported global energy datasets into power bi desktop.
-- Step 2 : Opened **Power Query Editor** and enabled column quality, column distribution and column profile for data validation.
+- Step 2 : Opened power query editor and enabled column quality, column distribution and column profile for data validation.
 - Step 3 : Enabled column profiling for the entire dataset instead of the default 1000 rows.
 - Step 4 : Validated and corrected data types for all pricing and numerical fields.
 - Step 5 : Handled missing values and removed duplicate records where applicable.